We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Bread pan shape: Rectangular

 What we liked: For a relatively inexpensive, fairly small machine, the Cuisinart Compact Automatic Bread Maker delivered great results.
-It was easy to use, baked consistent bread, and handled both a default recipe and a universal recipe well.
-We particularly appreciated the mixing and kneading feature in this machine, which brought all the ingredients together swiftly and developed great dough strength through a series of rests between kneading cycles.
+It was easy to use and baked consistently good bread.
+We particularly appreciated the mixing and kneading feature, which brought all the ingredients together swiftly and developed great gluten strength through a series of rests between kneading cycles.

 What we didn’t like: The larger loaves were very tall, which made them harder to slice and more awkward to eat.
-We thought the white bread it baked was a little dry, but that could likely be tweaked with slightly more water.
+We thought the white bread was a little dry, but that could likely be tweaked by adding more water.

 Key Specs